Jnpk1/Csc4360-Project-1/README.md

 ## Areas of Improvement

-The organization and design principles needed some improvement.
-We could have reduced duplicated code by reusing a widget class for the buttons.
-Another area of improvement would be to limit where we access the Member model, so that the app rebuilds a smaller portion of the widget tree.
+The organization and design principles could use some improvement.
+We could have reduced duplicated code by reusing a widget class for the buttons throughout the app.
+Another area of improvement would be to limit where we access the Member model.
+We use `Provider.of<Member>(context)` to access it, so limiting the areas we call for this value would lead to the app rebuilding a smaller portion of the widget tree, thus improving performance.

 ## Troubleshooting issues